mathspp/mathspp/pages/02.blog/breaking-out-of-nested-loops-with-generators/item.md

 ===

-# Breaking out of nested loops with generators

 The keyword `break` is used to break out of the enclosing loop.
 So, if you have a nested loop like the one shown below, how can you break out of the _two_ loops as soon as you find the number 3?